My 50 Years Exploring Mars: From the Viking Landers to the Perseverance Rover

 During this presentation, Arvidson will lead the audience through the process of planning and implementing robotic missions to Mars, highlighted by a number of “behind the scenes” personal narratives.
 He will also give a crash course on driving “Cars on Mars” (i.e., the rovers) – but will keep the keys safely locked in his office.
 Finally, Arvidson will cover how researchers think Mars went from a warm, wet environment to today’s dry, cold, inhospitable climate, together with implications for Martian life, and how studying Mars helps us better understand how to be better stewards of our own planet.

-A public reception will precede the lecture from 6:00 to 7:00 p.m., and audience Q&A will follow the lecture.
+A public reception will precede the lecture, inside of Knight Hall from 6:00 to 7:00 p.m.
+Millbrook Garage is directly across from Knight Hall and parking is free in visitor or yellow spaces for all entries after 5:00 p.m.
 RSVP at link below to receive additional details.